inetum-orleans/docker-devbox-ddb/docs/features/jsonnet.md

     * XDebug 3: set `client_host`;

 !!! abstract "Parameters"
-    - `version`: The XDebug version to configure
+    - `version`: The XDebug version to configure.
+If set to null, both XDebug 2 and 3 configurations will be set.
-        - type: number (2 or 3)
+        - type: number (2 or 3) or null
-        - default: 2
+        - default: null

 !!! example
     ```json